subbareddyalamur/cloudterm/README.md

 ### **Step 1: Scan & Auto-Save** 🔍💾
 - Click "Scan Instances" or wait for auto-scan on page load
 - Automatically discovers EC2 instances across all AWS profiles and regions
-- Organizes instances in a 4-level hierarchy (Account → Region → Application → Environment)
+- Organizes instances in a 4-level hierarchy (Account → Region → Customer → Environment)
 - **Automatically saves** discovered instances to `instances_list.yaml` for terminal connections
 - Shows real-time instance status and metadata

 ### **Step 2: Connect** 🔗
-- Click any instance to open a secure terminal session
-- Uses AWS Systems Manager Session Manager
+- **Linux Instances**: Click any Linux instance to open a secure terminal session via AWS Systems Manager Session Manager
+- **Windows Instances**: Click any Windows instance to establish RDP connection with automatic port forwarding and launch RDP client MacFreeRDP (MacOS only tested)
-- No SSH keys or open ports required
+- No SSH keys or open ports required for terminal connections
+- RDP connections use secure tunneling through AWS Session Manager
 - Instance connection details are automatically available from the saved configuration

 ### 🔐 **Security & Reliability**